afivo-streamer 1.1

 O- + O2 + M -> O3- + M,c1*exp(-(Td/c2)**2),1.1e-42 65.0

 means that the reaction rate is given by 1.1e-42 * exp(-(Td/65.0)**2).
+The above symbols have the following meanings:

 Adding new types of reactions